0xPBIT/maiar-ai/apps/website/docs/01-building-plugins/01-philosophy.md

 Each plugin should have a clear, focused purpose.
 For example:

 - A weather plugin provides weather data
-- An Express plugin handles HTTP communication
+- A X plugin handles X communication
-- A time plugin manages time-related operations
+- A Solana plugin handles Solana transactions

 ### Composability